How to Grow a Giant Sunflower

 Sunflowers need full sun; they need on average 6-8 hours of direct sunlight per day - the more the better if you are trying to grow them to their maximum potential.
 Choose a well-drained location, and prepare your soil by digging an area of about 2-3 feet in circumference to a depth of about 2 feet.
 Sunflowers are heavy feeders and deplete the soil more than many other crops - especially if you are growing them to reach a massive height so the nutrient supply must be replenished each season.

-Work in a slow release granular fertilizer - one that also contains trace minerals-- about 8 in. deep into your soil.
+Work in a feed that also contains trace minerals-- about 8 in. deep into your soil.
 We use a mineral fertilizer such as Osmocote.
 Depending on your soil, you may wish to add, in addition to composted manure and an organic slow-release balanced fertiliser, an organic amendment containing trace minerals such as greensand or dried seaweed.

 3. The Right Way to Sow and Thin For Success